dhannynggod/Assignment-DataMining/Assignment 1/readme.md

+Dhany Septiandhika Pratama / A11.2019.11750
-tugas mencari dataset from kaggle
+dataset from kaggle